ircam-ismm/webaudio-tutorials/basics/reusable-feedback-delay.md

 To test our feedback delay, let's create some source triggered at regular interval.
 Fortunately, the default project we just created already provides us an `AudioBuffer` which will be perfect to that end.

-Then, let's just modify the code so that instead of having to manually trigger the source, it is triggered automatically at a a regular interval, for example every second.
+Then, let's just modify the code so that instead of having to manually trigger the source, it is triggered automatically at a regular interval, for example every second.

 ```js
 import { html, render } from 'https://unpkg.com/lit-html';